mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 ## Points

-In RhinoScript, 3-D points are represented as zero-based, one-dimensional arrays that contain three numbers.
+In Python, 3-D points are represented as zero-based lists that contain three numbers.
 These three number represent to the X, Y and Z coordinate values of the point.

 A 3-D point can be constructed in a number of different ways.
 For example: